Parks, Trails, & Open Spaces

 • Nettie Hansen Park.
 A small neighborhood park with playground equipment.
 Located at 401 Browning Avenue.

 • Nirvana Park.
-1.68 acres.
+17 acres.
 Cordova’s oldest park located on Eyak Lake.
-The park is also home to historical gravesites of the native Eyak people.
-Located on Lake Avenue.
+This densely wooded park includes day-use recreation facilities, a creek flowing through the site and is also home to historical gravesites of the native Eyak people.
+The park includes a gravel parking lot, porta-potty and a group fit pit/talking circle.
+A short trail connects the park /cemetery to Nirvana Spit.
+Swimming is allowed on the Spit.
+Nirvana Park is located on Lake Avenue.

 • Noel Pallas Children’s Memorial Playground.
-Swing set and various play structures and a pump track.
+Swing set and various play structures, picnic tables, trash cans and a the Orca Inlet pump track.
 Located at 101 South First Street.
+Across the street from Cordova Municipal Park.

 • Cordova Municipal Park.
 2 acres.
-Located across from Cordova Jr/Sr High School the park features a small softball or little league diamond, and restrooms.
+Located across from Cordova Jr/Sr High School the park features a small gravel softball or little league diamond, bleachers, scoreboard and restrooms.
 Located 100 South First Street.

 • Odiak Camper Park.
-12 spaces.
+12 RV spaces, and 4 tent platforms.
+A number of sites have picnic tables and fire-rings,.
+There is also a combined restroom/shower building.
 Primarily used for seasonal camping over the salmon fishing season.
 Located at 1401 Whitshed Road.

-• Eyak Lake Skater’s Cabin.
+• Eyak Lake Skater’s Cabin. a 16’x20′ single story wood cabin ,accessible vault restroom, and day-use beach area with fire-rings and BBQ grill.
 Located at 2210 Power Creek Road.

 Trails